KhronosGroup/OpenCL-SDK/README.md

              -B ./OpenCL-SDK/build -S ./OpenCL-SDK
        cmake --build ./OpenCL-SDK/build --target install

-_(Note: on Linux paths to dependent libraries are automatically handled by RPATH in both the build and install tree.
-On Windows all DLLs have to be on the `PATH`.
-Vcpkg copies dependent DLLs to the build tree, but in order to do the same in the install tree, sufficiently new CMake version is required.
-CMake 3.21 instroduces `install(IMPORTED_RUNTIME_ARTIFACTS)`.)_
+_(Note: on Linux, paths to dependent libraries are automatically handled by RPATH in both the build and install tree.
+On Windows, all DLLs have to be on the `PATH`.
+Vcpkg copies dependent DLLs to the build tree, but in order to do the same in the install tree, a sufficiently new CMake version is required.
+CMake 3.21 introduces `install(IMPORTED_RUNTIME_ARTIFACTS)`.)_